-Cresset Discovery Services give you access to experts who regularly decipher complex SAR to solve real-world customer problems.
+Cresset Discovery Services experts regularly decipher complex SAR to solve real-world customer problems.
 Sometimes this is in preparation for another task such as library design, template preparation or virtual screening; sometimes SAR analysis is the entire focus of the project.

 SAR analysis is an expert field, which is why many customers prefer an outsourced solution.
 Our scientists use a variety of techniques to study SAR, ranging from simple ligand alignment to more involved methods such as 3D-QSAR, qualitative model development or activity cliff detection.

-Ligand alignment is a core activity for Cresset.
-Our Torch and Forge software use ligand alignment as the basis for SAR interpretation and new molecule design, which often forms the basis of many of our computational experiments.
+Forge uses ligand alignment as the basis for SAR interpretation and new molecule design, which often forms the basis of many of our computational experiments.
 For our consulting projects we are able to make the power and subtlety of our 3D molecular field-based alignment tools available to a much wider range of users.
 We always visually inspect the alignments and will often form our initial ideas about the SAR at this stage.
 However, we also use more complex methods to help us firm up and confirm our theories (and sometimes disprove them too).